 Farmers working in industries were thus willing to part with their land and use this money for improving their living conditions such as building homes.
 This is when farmers started to perceive the restrictions applied in 1984 on the conversion of land to urban forms.
 Though land prices have increased when compared to the past, there is a significant difference in prices of 'developable' and 'green zone' land (Refer to Table 2).
 Agriculture land in villages under the 'developable' zone (A and C), garner higher prices than agriculture land in the green belt villages (D, E, and F).
-In village C for instance, irrigated land that is highly valued for agriculture but located in the green belt; garners a lesser price than dry agriculture land for urban use gain prominence over its use for agriculture but land regulation also significantly determines these prices.
+In village C for instance, irrigated land that is highly valued for agriculture but located in the green belt; garners a lesser price than dry agriculture land located in the 'yellow' zone.
+Thus, in an urbanising context, not only does the value of land for urban use gain prominence over its use for agriculture but land regulation also significantly determines these prices.